 Summer travel in the United States is almost synonymous with visiting one of the many gorgeous national parks.
-But if you’re up for a little bit of an adventure, or were already planning on heading north, what about seeing some of their natural beauties too?
-Here are 10 of the best National Parks in Canada you should visit on your next vacation.
+If you’re up for a little bit of an adventure, why not visit Canada and see some of their natural beauty too?
+Here are 10 of the best Canada National Parks you should visit on your next vacation.

 Canada is home to over 40 national parks, many of which are UNESCO World Heritage Sites and others so beautiful they look just like a postcard.
 With all of the outdoor activities there’s never been a better time to explore Canada’s national parks.
-Why not try a Canada road trip and explore more than one?
+Why not take a Canadian road trip and explore more than one?
 Here are ten national parks in Canada that need to be on your radar.

 Fundy National Park

-Fundy National Park, located in New Brunswick, is unique in that it is home to the world’s highest tides, but the fun doesn’t end there.
+Fundy National Park in New Brunswick, is unique in that it is home to the world’s highest tides, but the fun doesn’t end there.
 The park has over 75 miles of hiking trails that pass through beaches, dense forests, lakes, and waterfalls.
 Head to nearby Hopewell Rocks to walk on the bottom of the ocean at low tide.
 Rent a kayak and return later when the tides are 35 to 50 feet higher.
 Seeing the change will blow your mind.

 Prince Edward Island National Park